DigitalElectronic/TinyCoreLinux/README.md

                grub-mkimage -c u-boot.cfg -o 23.img -O x86_64-efi -p boot

+   <b> 4º Adittional <b>

-            # To more option write "grub-mkimage" to read help.
+            # To more option in the output file write "grub-mkimage" to read help.
                  Or go to https://zoomadmin.com/HowToLinux/LinuxCommand/grub-mkimage you can look the options avaliable.

             # Now you have the files in the same folder where you compile before.